-Academic research and professional writing are powerful vehicles for communicating your thoughts and ideas not only in your field of study but also in the global workplace.
+Academic research and professional writing are powerful vehicles for communicating your thoughts and ideas in your field of study and in the global workplace.
 University writing assignments allow you to practice academic and professional writing in a way that supports ethical and honorable writing choices that clearly communicate your ideas and learning.

 Your classes and programs are designed to guide you step-by-step through the development of your written communication skills.
-For example, assignments provide the paremeters of each writing situation, so following the instructions is important in getting started and successfully completing each piece of university writing.
+For example, assignments provide the parameters for each writing situation, so following the instructions is important in getting started and successfully completing each piece of university writing.

 There are three ways to integrate research within academic and professional writing.

 To write with integrity and avoid plagiarism when integrating research, document all borrowed information according to the documentation style you are using.

 Documenting sources means to include select information about the sources--the books, articles, or webpages--you read and used in your paper.
 Documentation is required when quoting, paraphrasing, summarizing or using the ideas (artwork, photos, videos, etc.) or words of others.
 There are two main terms associated with documentation: in-text citation and reference list entries.

 Why Plagiarism Matters

 Plagiarism compromises a writer’s integrity and reputation and usually results in serious consequences, both within the university and in the world of work.
 Fortunately, guidelines have been established to help you with academic and career-related writing.
 Your classes are designed to give you practice using one such approach.

 The Publication Manual of the American Psychological Association (APA, 2020) establishes a national standard for the layout of an academic paper and gives a method for documenting sources used in these types of papers.
 APA is one documentation style, and it is the most used style at Purdue University Global.
 Please check your assignment instructions for your professor’s style expectations.
 In the professional world other styles may be used.